Nyanyan/Nyanyan.github.io/resources/en/works/air_kobito/index.md

-# Air Kobito
+# Air-Elf

-A little person who makes your sleep comfortable (2025)
+An elf who makes your sleep comfortable (2025)